In this post, we discuss how free VPNs make money.

 So, how and where can a free VPN service sell your data?
-Well, going by the records of some VPNs that were actually caught doing this, there’s a number of ways VPNs go about.
-To put this in simple terms, they mine the data out of the user’s device and create separate files for each person.
-This amount of data and personal information they can potentially mine out of a device is really unsettling.
+Going by the records of some VPNs that were caught doing this, data mining is the most common method to extract your personal information.
+To put this in simple terms, they mine the data from your device.
+The amount of data and personal information they can potentially mine from a device is unsettling.

-Starting from your devices information and location data, all the way to personal information, e-mails, messages, phone numbers and basically everything stored in your device’s memory.
-Some VPNs have even managed to gain full control of their user’s devices, which allowed them full and unrestricted access, including possibilities of editing, modifying and even deleting media from the controlled device.
+Starting from your device’s information and location data all the way to personal information, e-mails, messages, phone numbers, and basically everything stored in your device’s memory.
+Some VPNs can even gain complete control of your device, allowing them unrestricted access, including the possibility of editing, modifying, and deleting media from the device.

-In some cases, VPNs sell their users emails to third-party businesses.
-This is a huge problem for you as the user, as you’ll not only get a ton of spam and unwanted emails, you also can never know how many people and companies have your email address.
-Ransomware, cryptojacking, and phishing emails are just some of the potential consequences of the VPN mishandling your email.
+In some cases, VPNs sell their users’ emails to third-party businesses.
+This is a huge problem for you as the user, as you’ll not only get a ton of spam and unwanted emails, but you also can never know how many people and companies have your email address.
+In addition, ransomware, cryptojacking, and phishing emails are some potential consequences of the VPN mishandling your email.

 2. Marketing Based on Personal Information

-In line with the first thing we talked about, openly sharing data for marketing purposes is another very dangerous practice some free VPNs allow themselves.
+Openly sharing data for marketing is another dangerous practice some free VPNs allow themselves.
 The reasoning behind this is, of course, very understandable.
-Since they’re not making any money off of user subscriptions, they compensate their loses by making money in different ways.
-There are a couple of different ways a VPN can share their customer’s data for marketing purposes.
+Since they’re not making money off user subscriptions, they compensate for their losses by making money in other ways.
+There are a couple of ways a VPN can share their customer’s data for marketing purposes.

-There are many examples of this, but probably none better than Betternet, which is a free VPN service that publicly and openly states their affiliation with online marketing companies.
+There are many examples, but probably none better than Betternet, a free VPN service that publicly and openly states its affiliation with online marketing companies.
 They don’t hide the fact that they run an ad-oriented business model.
-However, they don’t go into much detail to reveal their location, business information and important details on how this ad-oriented business model operates behind the scenes.
+However, they don’t go into much detail to reveal their location, business information, and important details on how this ad-oriented business model operates behind the scenes.

 The only upside of this problem is that it is a really good way to judge how trustworthy a free VPN is.
-To put it in different words, if you notice your VPN is aggressively bombarding you with ads, it’s a telltale sign that they’re very likely sharing your personal information and activities with third party websites.
+In other words, if you notice your VPN is aggressively bombarding you with ads, it’s a telltale sign that they’re very likely sharing your personal information and activities with third-party websites.

 3. Exploiting Free Users for the Benefit Of the Paying Ones

-Besides selling your personal information to third parties, free VPNs can exploit your trust in a number of different ways, the most prominent one being for the benefit of their paying customers.
-This is a problem that arises when a VPN simultaneously operates as a free service and a paid one.
-It’s because the VPN then operates separately on two completely different levels.
-They give you, the free user, access to the internet without any conditions, but also at the same time, they exploit your connection in a variety of ways.
+Besides selling your personal information to third parties, free VPNs can exploit your trust in several ways, the most prominent one being to benefit their paying customers.
+This problem arises when a VPN simultaneously operates as a free service and a paid one.
+It’s because the VPN then works separately on two completely different levels.
+They give you, the free user, access to the internet without any conditions, but also, at the same time, they exploit your connection in a variety of ways.

 4. Creating BotNets and Exit Nodes

-If the previous tactics that VPNs use wasn’t scary enough, this one comes with some real-world consequences that can get you in a lot of trouble with the law.
-While some VPN users might not have a problem with this type of service exchange, it can actually bring them a significant headache down the road.
-Being a server exit node means that all of the traffic that goes to the end node server is depicted like its coming from that server’s IP address.
+If VPNs’ previous tactics weren’t scary enough, this one comes with real-world consequences that can get you in a lot of trouble with the law.
+While some VPN users might not have a problem with this service exchange, it can bring them a significant headache.
+Being a server exit node means that all of the traffic that goes to the end node server is depicted as coming from that server’s IP address.

-This could get you in a heap of trouble, as the traffic that’s going through could include all kinds of illegal activities, searches and browsing history.
-Its definitely not worth the risk, especially when you consider that you’re taking up all of the responsibility without getting any compensation, while the VPN service makes money from all of their paying members that use your connection and IP address as an exit node.
+This could get you in a heap of trouble, as the traffic that’s going through could include all kinds of illegal activities, searches, and browsing history.
+It’s definitely not worth the risk, especially when you consider that you’re taking up all of the responsibility without getting any compensation.
+At the same time, the VPN service makes money from all of its paying members that use your connection and IP address as an exit node.

-There have been recorded cases where innocent people were under government investigation for performing illegal activities over the internet.
-All of this happened because the VPN they thought they were using for free was actually using their network and IP address to create a botnet which allowed other users to connect to their IP address.
+There have been recorded cases where innocent people were under government investigation for performing illegal online activities.
+All of this happened because the VPN they thought they were using for free was using their network and IP address to create a botnet that allowed other users to connect to their IP address.
 Moreover, hackers managed to take control of all of the free accounts in the VPN’s network and create a large botnet they could use for anonymous malware attacks.
 Although all of this sounds like a plot from a thriller movie, this was a real-life case that happened to Hola VPN users.

-Even though the scandal surrounding Hola VPN was a big landmark that helped shed light on the danger of using free VPNs, there are still free VPNs that are doing this.
-The terrifying part in all of this is that there are currently no procedures or measures set in place to monitor how these VPNs exploit the trust of their users.
+Even though the scandal surrounding Hola VPN was a prominent landmark that helped shed light on the danger of using free VPNs, there are still free VPNs doing this.
+The terrifying part of all of this is that there are currently no procedures or measures set in place to monitor how these VPNs exploit the trust of their users.

 5. Tracking User Activity

-Last, but definitely not least, the most common offense that free VPNs make and one that many of their users (un)willingly agree to is tracking online activity of their members.
-There’s a lot of VPNs that keep connection logs.
-This is primarily to keep their service running without any hiccups and ensure that the networks are secure and encrypted.
+Last but not least, the most common offense that free VPNs make, and one that many of their users (un)willingly agree to, is tracking the online activity of their members.
+As a result, there are a lot of VPNs that keep connection logs.
+This primarily keeps their service running without hiccups and ensures the networks are secure and encrypted.
 However, connection logs can also be used to track the habits and interests of a particular user.

 Why do Free VPNs Use Such Tactics?

-For some VPNs out there, making money comes before their user’s safety and privacy.
-Selling user data, using it for advertising or blatantly breaching their security and privacy are just some of the ways free VPNs make money.
-But, before we get into the details, it’s important to talk about all of the important aspects and understand why some free VPNs abuse their customer’s trust.
+For some VPNs, making money comes before their users’ safety and privacy.
+Selling user data, using it for advertising, or blatantly breaching their security and privacy are some ways free VPNs make money.
+But before we get into the details, it’s essential to talk about all the critical aspects and understand why some free VPNs abuse their customers’ trust.
 Here are the biggest reasons why they do this:

 High Maintenance Costs

 As we said in the beginning, it’s easy to forget that running a VPN network costs money.
-Depending on the size of the VPNs customer base, monthly costs of upkeep can easily climb up to tens of thousands of dollars.
-Not to mention, as the VPN grows and needs more stable and powerful servers, these costs can climb up to hundreds of thousands or even millions.
-That’s why server costs are probably the biggest reason why most free VPNs decide to go behind their customer’s backs.
+Depending on the size of the VPNs customer base, monthly upkeep costs can quickly climb to tens of thousands of dollars.
+As the VPN grows and needs more stable and powerful servers, these costs can rise to hundreds of thousands or even millions.
+That’s why server costs are probably the biggest reason most free VPNs go behind customers’ backs.

 Of course, breaking even doesn’t sound as nearly as good as making money.
 That’s why some VPNs decide to go a step further and use their customer’s data in certain ways that allow them to make more money.
-This most often includes selling or sharing data with third parties or creating heavily targeted ads that bring in more profit from advertisers.
+This most often includes selling or sharing data with third parties or creating heavily targeted ads that increase advertisers’ profit.

-Although some people may argue that the first reason is justifiable, and even the second one, no one could possibly excuse acts that come from pure greed.
-When you have confidential data of tens, even hundreds of millions of users, it becomes very tempting to put all of this knowledge and power into use.
-Many popular free VPNs have succumbed to this, with Hola, Betternet and even Opera VPN getting shut down for a time for trying to monetize their user’s data.
+Although some people may argue that the first reason is justifiable, and even the second one, no one can excuse acts that come from pure greed.
+When you have confidential data of tens, even hundreds of millions of users, it becomes very tempting to use all of this knowledge and power.
+Unfortunately, many popular free VPNs have succumbed to this, with Hola, Betternet, and even Opera VPN getting shut down for trying to monetize their user’s data.

 Why You Should Choose a Paid VPN Service

-Free VPN services can’t be compared to ones that come with a price tag.
-They offer a certain level of safety and privacy guarantee that simply cannot be matched by a free VPN.
-With bigger budgets and well-defined business models, paid VPNs simply offer a service which free VPNs cannot match.
+Free VPN services can’t be compared to those with a price tag.
+However, they offer a certain safety and privacy guarantee that a free VPN cannot match.
+With bigger budgets and well-defined business models, paid VPNs can provide superior-quality service.
 Benefits of using a paid VPN include:

-- Better Connection Speeds – Free VPNs often restrict internet speeds of their free users in favor of their paying customers.
-With a paid VPN service, you can enjoy improved internet speeds and even enjoy bandwidth throttling from your ISP.
-Connection drops are much rarer, and you won’t suffer from any issues free that VPNs with lesser quality suffer from.
+- Better Connection Speeds – Free VPNs often restrict the internet speeds of their free users in favor of their paying customers.
+With a paid VPN service, you can enjoy improved internet speeds and bandwidth throttling from your ISP.
+In addition, connection drops are much rarer, and you won’t suffer from any issues free from which VPNs with lesser quality suffer.

-- Security – Paid VPNs can come with a number of extra features attached to them.
-This includes different encryption protocols, special features such as the kill switch, better and stronger encryption.
-When you’re paying for a VPN service, you should settle for no less than the industry standard 256-bit encryption.
+- Security – Paid VPNs can come with several extra features attached to them.
+This includes different encryption protocols, special features like the kill switch, and better and more robust encryption.
+However, when paying for a VPN service, you should settle for no less than the industry standard 256-bit encryption.

-- Customer Support – Same as all of the above-listed benefits, good support comes at a certain cost.
+- Customer Support – Same as all the above-listed benefits, good support comes at a certain cost.
 This doesn’t mean you have to overpay for your VPN service.
-It just means that if it happens that you face a problem using a VPN, you can expect someone to be stand-by and assist you when you need help.
+It just means that if you face a problem using a VPN, you can expect someone to stand by and assist you when you need help.

-With all of this being said, keep in mind that not all paid VPNs are good or come without any flaws.
-It’s always best to do a bit of research before opting for a VPN.
-To help you choose the most suitable VPN for your needs, we’re bringing you the top 3 premium VPNs currently available.
+With all of this being said, remember that not all paid VPNs are good or come without flaws.
+Therefore, it’s always best to do some research before opting for a VPN.
+We’re bringing you the top premium VPNs currently available to help you choose the most suitable VPN for your needs.

 - Fastest Speeds among all other VPN providers